-3.3.5 Applicants and assessors must have regard for any other local design guidance on the detailing of the public realm, e.g. The Salisbury Public Realm Guidance
+3.3.5 Applicants and assessors should have regard for any other local design guidance on the detailing of the public realm, e.g. The Salisbury Public Realm Guidance.

-References I1, I2 and I3 provide further information on what is expected at a national level.
+The National Design Guide References I1, I2 and I3 provide further information on what is expected at a national level.

 Amesbury Archer sculpture by Lucy Quinnell and Adam Boydell with the help of the children of the Amesbury Archer Primary School.
 Head model by Neil Lossock, face life cast by CJ Munn and André Masters.
-Credit 'Fire and Iron' art
+Credit 'Fire and Iron' art.